atuttle/blog/blog/2021/about-me.md

 I like to [contribute to open source software][github] when I can.

-I am most active [on Mastodon][masto].
-This is mostly tech stuff, too.
+After quitting Twitter, I don't really do much social media any more.
+I am most active [on Bluesky][bluesky] when I have tech things to talk about, but even that has been pretty rare.
+(Thanks, Musk?)

 When I've got some free time, the thing I most want to do is usually to go skydiving.
-I have over 700 jumps and I am an instructor and an FAA certificated parachute rigger.
+I have over 1,200 jumps and I am an instructor and an FAA certificated parachute rigger.
 I post skydiving videos [on TikTok][tiktok].

 Unfortunately, skydiving is a fair-weather sport and the weather isn't always fair.
 When I can't jump out of airplanes, I can often be found in my basement workshop making furniture out of wood.
 I document those exploits, to some extent, [on Instagram][insta].